beele/homebridge-unifi-protect-camera-motion/README.md

   - Run it on a RBPI or MacOS/Windows/Linux (Debian based)
 - Previews in notifications are requested by the Home app, and can thus be "after the fact" and show an image with nothing of interest on it.
   - The actual motion detection is done with the snapshot that is requested internally.
 - Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height) but the actual saved image is pretty low res and is upscaled to 1080p.
-Using the Anonymous snapshot actually get a full res snapshot (better for object detection).
+Using the Anonymous snapshot actually gets a full res snapshot (better for object detection).
 - There is no way to know what motion zone (from Unifi) a motion has occurred in.
 This information is not present is the response from their API.
 - The enhanced object detection using CoCo is far from perfect and might not catch all the thing you want it to.